This post is for not just recognizing kanas and kanjis but writing them as well.

-Tome ends stops dead at a given point.
+Tome ends stop dead at a given point.
 With a brush, we draw a tome end by backing up the brush a bit into the stroke itself, to create a clean dead stop, and then we lift the brush.
 In mincho fonts we have:

 Tomes in gothic fonts look similar to those in mincho fonts:

-In mincho fonts, horizontal strokes, which always end in tome, might have with a triangle.
+In mincho fonts, rightward horizontal strokes, which always end in tome, might have a triangle.
 The bottom stroke of モ ends in a tome but it is not marked with a triangle because it is not a horizontal stroke; instead, it is a stroke that drops vertically and then veers to the bottom-right corner.

 In gothic fonts, we replace all the harai ends with tome ends without affecting our recognition of the character:

-These are strokes in which we flick the writing instrument backwards or sideways, to achieve a feathering effect.
+We end a stroke with a hane stops when we flick the writing instrument backwards or sideways, to achieve a feathering effect.

 All together now!

 As the number of strokes of the character grows, so does the likelihood for it to have stokes with multiple types of endings:

 With the previous information, we can probably intuit how the ends of the strokes of these characters are going to look in a gothic font, i.e., all harais become tomes, the tomes are unaffected, and the hanes might or might not remain depending on the font and on how important the hanes are to the identity of the character, e.g., the hane of the katakana オ below was replaced with a tome in this particular gothic font, but actually it is a pretty important feature of the character so other gothic fonts draw it.